2017 Toyota Land Cruiser Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Toyota Land Cruiser Prices - How Much is a Toyota Land Cruiser?

-To avoid overpaying on a new Toyota Land Cruiser, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Land Cruiser, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Toyota Land Cruiser is a full-size SUV that has a luxurious design.
 Featuring eight seats, this premium family vehicle comes in only a single trim.
 With a starting price of more than $84,000, the Land Cruise is one of the most sophisticated models ever manufactured by Toyota.

 Offering 381 horsepower and 401 pound-feet of torque, a 5.7 L V8 engine powers the 2017 Toyota Land Cruiser.
 The Acoustic Control Induction System is an all-new feature in this eight-cylinder engine.
 An eight-speed automatic transmission system with an electronically controlled design is standard.
 This dynamic transmission includes the Sequential Shift Mode function that minimizes delays between gear changes.
 When navigating steep gradients, the driver will be assisted by the Uphill/Downhill Shift Logic.

 Rolling on the Full-Time 4WD system, this Toyota SUV can take on any terrain.
 The Active Traction Control improves handling on rough landscapes including mud, gravel and rocks.
 A locking feature is available for the Torsen limited-slip differential.
 Additionally, the Kinetic Dynamic Suspension System is engineered to absorb harsh bumps and grinds.
 A double-wishbone front suspension system is another durable installation in this robust SUV.